wsojka00/graph_navig/README.md

-<center> Learning Representation of the Environment Through a Complex Graph Exploration</center>
+# Learning Representation of the Environment Through a Complex Graph Exploration

 ## Abstract